Rights and Procedures for Medicare Beneficiaries in Various Care Settings

 Hospice Discharge Planning Rights

 Medicare-participating hospice programs must provide discharge planning, including having a:

-- Discharge planning process that takes into account the prospect that a patient’s condition might stabilize or otherwise change such that the patient cannot continue to be certifies as terminally ill.
+- Discharge planning process that takes into account the prospect that a patient’s condition might stabilize or otherwise change such that the patient cannot continue to be certified as terminally ill.

-- Discharge planning process must include planning for any necessary family counseling, patient education, or other services before the patient is discharge because he or she is no longer terminally ill.
+- Plan for any necessary family counseling, patient education, or other services occurring prior to the discharge of the no longer terminally ill patient.
 42 C.F.R. §418.26(d).

 Hospice Care and the Face-to-Face Requirement

-A hospice physician or hospice nurse practitioner must have a face-to-face encounter with each hospice patient, whose total stay across all hospices is anticipated to reach the 3rd benefit period, no more than 30 calendar days prior to the 3rd benefit period recertification, and must have a face-to-face encounter with that patient no more than 30 calendar days prior to every recertification thereafter, to gather clinical findings to determine continued eligibility for hospice care. §3132 of the ACA, 42 C.F.R. §418.22(a)(4).
+A hospice physician or hospice nurse practitioner must have a face-to-face encounter with each hospice patient, whose total stay across all hospices is anticipated to reach the 3rd benefit period, no more than 30 calendar days prior to the 3rd benefit period recertification.
+A hospice physician or hospice nurse must also have a face-to-face encounter with that patient no more than 30 calendar days prior to every recertification thereafter in order to gather clinical findings and then determine continued eligibility for hospice care. §3132 of the ACA, 42 C.F.R. §418.22(a)(4).

 The required narrative of certification must include a statement, written directly above the physician's signature, attesting that the physician confirms that the narrative is based on his or her examination of the patient.
 42 C.F.R. §418.22(b)(3)(iii).
 In addition, the narrative for the 3rd benefit period and each subsequent benefit period must explain why the clinical findings of the face-to-face encounter support a life expectancy of 6 months or less.
 42 C.F.R. §418.22(b)(3)(v).